AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/SubprogsInUnit/tc.rst

 **Exercise exemptions over groups of entire subprograms**

-Exercise a package that declares some non-exempted subprogram bodies as well as a exemption region encompassing several other subprograms.
+Exercise a package that declares some non-exempted subprogram bodies as well as an exemption region encompassing several other subprograms.